roncampbell/NICAR2019/Gathering and cleaning data in R.md

 > Airports <- read_csv("AIRPORT.csv")

 There are 6,510 airports in this dataframe.
+They are all identified by three-character codes.
+You probably know the code for your own city and a few other places that you frequent.
+But not many of us can name more than a dozen or two.
+We can easily join the Airports and AirDelays dataframes; but as you may have noticed, the "Descriptions" field in the Airports table is really long.
+We just want the city and state.

+To get it we'll use the stringr package, part of the tidyverse toolchest.
+First we'll make a copy of the Airports dataframe, AirportsNew.
+Then we'll carve out the City field from the Description field using stringr.

+> AirportsNew <- Airports

+> <code>AirportsNew$City <- str_extract_all(string = AirportsNew$Description,
+                            pattern = "^(.+)(?=:)")</code>

+If you glanced at the Description field, you probably noticed a pattern: the city, followed by a comma, then the state, a colon and the name of the airport.
+The str_extract() function gets the name of the string and then looks for a pattern using a regular expression, regex for short.
+If you've never used a regex, the part in quotes above looks like something you might see in an ancient Egyptian tomb, but it's actually used quite a bit in computer science.
+The first symbol, a caret (^), marks the beginning of a line.
+The next part, (.+), refers to an unlimited number of characters.
+The last part, (?=:), tells the function to "look ahead" for a colon; that's the stop sign.
+Everything it finds before the colon goes into the new variable City.

+Now we'll join the two tables together and do some minor cleaning.

+> AirDelays2 <- inner_join(AirportsNew, AirDelays, by=c("Code" = "ORIGIN"))

+We don't need the Description column, currently in column 2 of the new table, so out it goes.

+> AirDelays2[2] <- NULL

+We'll rename the Code column, currently in column 1, to ORIGIN.

+> colnames(AirDelays2)[1] <- "ORIGIN"

+And now we'll reorder the columns so that ORIGIN and City appear next to DEST.

+> AirDelays2 <- AirDelays2[,c(3:8,1:2,9:35)]

 We want to know how bad flight delays are for people in the greater NICAR Conference region, and there are just four airports in NICAR Land: Los Angeles International (LAX), Long Beach Airport (LGB), John Wayne Airport (SNA) and San Diego International (SAN).
 We can fetch them by filtering for the three-character codes.

 > <code>SoCalAirports <- Airports %>%
   +     filter(Code %in% c("LAX", "LGB", "SNA", "SAN"))</code>